Mallen220/Windows-AutoClicker/README.md

 8. **Support additional input devices like joysticks and gamepads**.
 9. **Provide an option for automatic screen recording during event sequences**.
 10. **Add hotkey customization for more flexible controls**.

----

-This readme provides a comprehensive understanding of the AutoClicker Program's features and usage, along with a plan for further development.